-Note: in this topic, we have chosen port number 7952.
+Note: In this topic, we have chosen port number 7952 as the new port.

-Add The New Port Number To The Firewall In Order To Accept The Connection
+Add The New Port Number To The Firewall To Accept The Connection

-Now you should open your chosen port number in the Windows firewall in order to let the firewall accept the connection from that port.
+Now you should open your chosen port number in the Windows firewall to let the firewall accept that port’s connection.

 Changing The Port In The Windows Registry Setting